michaelpoi/django-post_office/_sources/settings.rst.txt

 Settings
 ============

-This section outlines all the settings and configurations that you can put in Django's ``settings.py`` to fine tune ``post-office``'s behavior.
+This section outlines all the settings and configurations that you can put in Django's ``settings.py`` to fine tune ``sendmail``'s behavior.

 Batch Size
 -------------